-Rich autumn flavours and rustic warm colours make this Butternut Squash Salad a favourite choice for fall or winter!
+Rich autumn flavours and rustic warm colours make this roasted Butternut Squash Salad a favourite choice for a healthy fall salad!

-One of the best parts of this Butternut Squash Salad may be the smallest.
+One of the best parts of this roasted Butternut Squash Salad with Cranberries may be the smallest.

 No–it’s not the little pieces of tenderized kale.
 It’s not the feta crumbles.
 It’s not even the sweet little cranberries.